 Hill High Country Store – The Pie Place in Round Hill

-Just west of Round Hill, on business Rt.
-7, there is an old covered wagon sitting in front of a large white building.
+It was just west of Round Hill, on business Rt.
+7 where there was an old covered wagon sitting in front of a large white building.
 The building was originally the apple packing house and cold storage for Sleeters Orchards.
 A trip to the old covered wagon has become a holiday tradition for hundreds during the holiday seasons.
 What’s behind the covered wagon that has drawn people there for over 30 years?
 Home baked pies!

 During the week of Thanksgiving this small western Loudoun business bakes and sells over 3000 pies (and then does it again for Christmas!).
 As expected, the biggest holiday sellers are pumpkin and apple.
 However, shoppers can chose from 38 different kinds of pies, including sugar-free fillings.
 But will people drive to Round Hill just to buy a pie?